Rail transport in Northamptonshire: History

 Historically, rail transport in Northamptonshire has been hampered by the fact that most railway lines pass through the county, as opposed to the county being a destination itself.

 Northamptonshire historically had many railways and stations, having had 92 total railway stations, most of which were closed following the Beeching cuts, leaving the county with six railway stations still open on the national rail network.

 The first major passenger railway to enter Northamptonshire was the London and Birmingham Railway (L&BR) in 1838; however, it did not pass through the county town of Northampton.
 This is thought to be because the gradients from Blisworth, where the L&BR passed, to Northampton were larger than locomotives at the time were capable of handling.

 The decision to avoid Northampton by the L&BR meant that the largest settlement in the county, Northampton, did not have direct rail links to London.
 A branch from the main line was built to Northampton in the early 1840s: the Northampton and Peterborough Railway, from Blisworth, which gave the town indirect rail links to London and Birmingham.

 The successor to the L&BR, the London and North Western Railway (LNWR), decided to construct the Northampton loop line through Northampton in the 1870s.
 It was built as part of a wider scheme to double the capacity of the West Coast Main Line between Bletchley and Rugby by quadrupling the track; however, routing the additional tracks on a deviation via Northampton had the advantage of giving the town a much better rail service, including a direct service to London, and avoiding the cost of widening the Kilsby Tunnel.
 The LNWR obtained parliamentary approval for the line in 1875 and commenced construction in 1877.

 Following the nationalisation of British railways in 1948, British Railways took over the running of all lines and stations within the country.

-In an effort to remove railway lines that were seen as unprofitable or an "unnecessary duplication" of existing railways, Richard Beeching, then Chairman of British Railways, began a reorganisation process known as the Beeching cuts in a bid to restore profitability and increase efficiency.
+In an effort to remove railway lines that were seen as unprofitable or an "unnecessary duplication" of existing railways, Richard Beeching, then chair of British Railways, began a reorganisation process known as the Beeching cuts in a bid to restore profitability and increase efficiency.
 This resulted in the closure of most smaller passenger lines themselves, rather than the limited station closures that had preceded them.
 Some were spared complete closure through conversion to freight-only operation.
 Most of these freight-only lines were later closed fully, although some remain open.